China rings in Lunar New Year with most COVID rules lifted

 “I hope to place the first incense stick and pray that the New Year brings world peace, that Hong Kong’s economy will prosper, and that the pandemic will go away from us and we can all live a normal life,” Ho said.
 “I believe this is what everyone wishes.”

+Meanwhile, the crowds praying for good fortune at the historic Longshan Temple in Taipei, the capital of Taiwan, were smaller than a year ago even as the pandemic eased.
+That is partly because many people there had ventured to other parts of Taiwan or overseas on long-awaited trips.

+As communities across Asia welcomed the Year of the Rabbit, the Vietnamese were celebrating the Year of the Cat instead.
+There’s no official answer to explain the difference.
+But one theory suggests cats are popular because they often help Vietnamese rice farmers to chase away rats.

-Associated Press researcher Henry Hou and video journalist Emily Wang in Beijing and video journalist Alice Fung in Hong Kong contributed to this report.
+Associated Press researcher Henry Hou and video journalist Emily Wang in Beijing and video journalists Alice Fung in Hong Kong and Taijing Wu in Taipei, Taiwan contributed to this report.

 Find more of AP’s Asia-Pacific coverage at https://apnews.com/hub/asia-pacific